testing-library/vue-testing-library/README.md

 The more your tests resemble the way your software is used, the more confidence they can give you.

+The intention is to closely track react-test-utils and its capabilities.
+As such significant parts of its code are repeated here verbatim.
+All credit for this must go to Kent C Dodds and the other contributors to that project.

 ## Installation

 This module is distributed via npm which is bundled with node and